mjanssen/graduation-frontend-setups/README.md

   - HMR (for a great developer experience)
   - Access it from other devices (`http://your-ip:port` (by default the port will be 9000))
   - Babel compiling for the ES6 fans :fire:
-- eslint
+- eslint *
-- githooks to prevent the messy git commits ;)
+- githooks * to prevent the messy git commits ;)
+- editorconfig *

+*Items with an * are optional while using the configuration process*

 ---